 Below are the OHL lab members currently working on projects that I supervise.

-Julia is working on her Master's in Environmental Engineering at CSU Los Angeles.
+Julia is a Master's student in Environmental Engineering at Cal State LA.
 She has a Bachelor’s in Mathematics from Lewis & Clark College.
 She is simulating hydrothermal vents in the lab.
 In particular, she will study saponite precipitates: their use in carbon dioxide sequestration and their relevance to habitable environments on early Earth and early Mars.

-Jessica Weber earned her Ph.D. in Chemistry from MIT and a B.S. in Chemistry from U of Chicago.
-Jessica is a JPL Postdoctoral Researcher exploring how protein cofactors behave under early Earth conditions.
+Jessica Weber earned her Ph.D. in Chemistry from MIT and a B.S. in Chemistry from U of Chicago, and was a JPL Postdoctoral Researcher.
+Jessica is a JPL Research Scientist involved in various astrobiology research projects, including exploring how protein cofactors behave under early Earth conditions.

 |Name||Year||Project||Academic Programs||Current position|

 |Dennise Valadez||2019 - 2023||Fe/S redox and prebiotic chemistry on Ceres||M.S.
 Physics, CSU-LA||Ph.D. student, Purdue University|